agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 [2021_fuel]: https://en.wikipedia.org/wiki/2021_Dallas_Fuel_season

-For that reason, I think the [2021 Toronto Defiant][2021_defiant] are the gatekeepers of the North American Region.
+For that reason, I think the [2021 Toronto Defiant][2021_defiant] are the gatekeepers of the North American region.
 They had typical middle of the pack
 season: finishing 7 out of 12 in the West, a 9-7 match record, and a perfectly balance map record with 32 wins and 32 losses.
+To round it out, they had an 82% win rate against worse teams and just a 20% win rate against better teams.

 [2021_defiant]: https://en.wikipedia.org/wiki/2021_Toronto_Defiant_season